apache/cordova-plugin-inappbrowser/README.md

 # cordova-plugin-inappbrowser

+You can show helpful articles, videos, and web resources inside of your app.
+Users can view web pages without leaving your app.

+> To get a few ideas, check out the [sample](#sample) at the bottom of this page or go straight to the [reference](#reference) content.

 This plugin provides a web browser view that displays when calling `cordova.InAppBrowser.open()`.

     var ref = cordova.InAppBrowser.open('http://apache.org', '_blank', 'location=yes');